 Note: Evelyn's is open seasonally.

-A family-owned restaurant in Bristol known for seafood and stunning water views (we're sensing a theme here).
-Quito's started as a fish market in 1954 and has since grown into a cozy harborfront restaurant with the same mission since it began: locally sourced seafood that's simple but modern (not to mention pasta, tacos, sandwiches and some pretty hefty seafood platters).
+A family-owned restaurant in Bristol known for seafood and stunning water views, Quito's started as a fish market in 1954 and has since grown into a cozy harbor front restaurant with the same mission since it began: locally sourced seafood that's simple but modern.
+Savor a selection of Atlantic oysters overlooking the harbor.

 EAST BAY OYSTER BAR